mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/antique/index.md

 If we enter a random input, we receive an HTTP response.

-I'll setup a local port forwarding using `chisel` to make it available on my own machine.
+I'll setup a remote port forwarding using `chisel` to make it available on my own machine.

 #### Exploration